AndrejGockov/moeraspolozenie.mk/README.md

 - AI recommendations based on quiz results
 - Dashboard
 - Statistics on answered quizzes
-- Viewing old quiz answers
+- Viewing old quizzes
-- Fun Facts from HBSC teens in North Macedonia in Homepage
+- Fun Facts from HBSC teens in North Macedonia on the home-page
 - Daily quotes from the Zenquotes API
 - Saving daily quotes